evtdigital-hdruk/frontend-app-payment/docs/how_tos/localized_currency.rst

 LocalizedPrice component
 ************************

 The LocalizedPrice component is tied to the value of the localized currency cookie, if one exists, through the React store.
-If the currency is not USD, this component uses the exchange rate in the cookie to convert the price and to display an asterisk next to it.
-This asterisk is then matched with a disclaimer message clarifying that the charge will still be in USD.
+If the currency is not GBP, this component uses the exchange rate in the cookie to convert the price and to display an asterisk next to it.
+This asterisk is then matched with a disclaimer message clarifying that the charge will still be in GBP.

 Unlike most prices, localized currencies are displayed with no decimal places, since they're an estimate anyway.